 9. Get Employee Feedback

-Seek feedback from employees, for an organization needs constructive feedback on what is working well and what isn’t.
-The management might think something is working well.
-But the employees might not agree with it.
+An organization needs constructive feedback on what is working well and what isn’t, so make sure you get feedback from employees.
+The management might think something is working well, but the employees might not agree with it.
 Therefore, it’s very important to regularly seek feedback.
 And for that to happen, the organization needs to cultivate a culture of open communication so that employees always feel comfortable giving their honest feedback and know that action will be taken.

-An organization that fosters an environment where employees are welcome to share their ideas and opinions, is an organization that’s on its path to success; because employees who are encouraged to express their ideas are employees who are more productive.
+An organization that fosters an environment where employees are welcome to share their ideas and opinions is an organization that’s on the path to success; because employees who are encouraged to express their ideas are employees who are more productive.
 They feel heard and acknowledged and therefore are motivated to work.

 Getting employee feedback through an employee engagement activity like surveys is also a way of showing that the organization takes them seriously and values their opinions.
-Pulse surveys are a great way to assess what’s the best way to drive employee engagement.
+Pulse surveys are a great way to determine the best way to drive employee engagement.

 Therefore, they work harder for the organization to succeed and meet its objectives, thus making them more engaged with the organization.
 Overall, a win-win situation for all.